-- ♣ Alicia R. Chacon International Language School Highly developed academic program offers rigorous curriculum based on integrated, interdisciplinary units and critical thinking skills in a Dual Language setting (English/Spanish) from kinder to 8th grade.
+Alicia R. Chacon International Language School - Highly developed academic program offers rigorous curriculum based on integrated, interdisciplinary units and critical thinking skills in a Dual Language setting (English/Spanish) from kinder to 8th grade.
 Curriculum also includes functional skills in a third language of student's choice, beginning in kinder, in German, Japanese, Mandarin Chinese, and Russian.
-For more information, please call the school office at (915) 434-9200. - Lastwood Knolls International School - For over twenty years, EKIS has afforded students the opportunity to learn both English and Spanish through a rigorous and culturally rich curriculum.
-Students in the Two-Way Dual Language program also learn Mandarin Chinese.
-Their Dual Language program strives to teach bilingualism, biliteracy, and biculturalism to develop well-rounded global citizens.
-Please call the campus office for further information at (915) 434-4400. - Hacienda Heights International School - Dual Language School offers French Language classes to students in Kinder through sixth grade who participate in the Two Way Dual Language Program.
-Students in monolingual classes K-4 participate in music and art classes, while those in 5th and 6th choose among art, band, or orchestra.
-For further information, contact the school at (915) 434-2500. - ♣ Sageland MicroSociety (Sageland Elementary) The Micro-Society program is the only student-based whole school reform effort of its kind.
+For more information, please call the school office at (915) 434-9200.

+Eastwood Knolls International School - Eastwood Knolls is a Kinder - 8th grade T.E.A.
+A-Rated Campus based on STAAR scores for the 2019 school year.
+Eastwood Knolls is an international school that offers a dual language program where students learn English, Spanish and Chinese.
+Our Dual Language program is offered for all students following our dual language track.
+Please call the campus office for further information at (915)434-4400.

+Sageland MicroSociety (Sageland Elementary) -The MicroSociety program is the only student-based whole school reform effort of its kind.
 This research-based education program transforms classrooms by providing a real-world context for academic learning.

 Students collaborate with parents, business volunteers, and teachers to create functioning small communities.
-Traditional academic subjects are studied in the morning and then applied "on the job" through program activities.

-Students spend 45 minutes a day, 4 days each week in their jobs where they learn to run businesses, apply technology, and develop government and social agencies.
-Students become immersed in the realities of a free-market economy, replete with taxes, income issues, and politics.
+Traditional academic subjects are studied in the morning and then applied "on the job" through our after-school program activities.
+Students spend 45 minutes a day, 2 days each week after school in their jobs where they learn to run businesses, apply technology, and develop government and social agencies.
+Students become immersed in the realities of a free-market economy, with taxes, income issues, and politics.
 MicroSociety enables teachers to answer two persistent student questions: "Why do I need to know this?" and "How do I fit in the world?"
-Micro-Society Coordinator's telephone number is (915) 434-2991.
+MicroSociety Coordinator's telephone number is (915) 434-2900.

-- Young Women's Leadership Academy (YWLA) - Young Women's Leadership Academy (YWLA) - The Young Women's Leadership Academy (YWLA) is El Paso's first all-girl public college preparatory school with a focus on STEAM (Science, Technology, Engineering, Arts, and Mathematics).
+Young Women's Leadership Academy (YWLA) - The Young Women's Leadership Academy (YWLA) is El Paso's first all-girl public college preparatory school with a focus on STEAM (Science, Technology, Engineering, Arts, and Mathematics).
 The core values for the Young Women's Leadership Academy are Responsible Leadership, College and Career Readiness, and Wellness Life Skills.
-Currently, the Ysleta Young Women's Leadership Academy has 6th through 10th-grade girls enrolled for the 2019 2020 school year. - ♣ AVID (Advancement Via Individual Determination) The AVID College Readiness System is a systemically aligned approach designed to support students and educators as they increase school/district-wide learning and performance in preparing students to be college ready.
-AVID helps participating elementary, middle and high schools prepare students for four year college eligibility and helps make college preparatory curricula accessible to all students.
+The Ysleta Young Women's Leadership Academy has grade 6th - 12th grade with our first graduating class - Class of 2022!

+AVID (Advancement Via Individual Determination) The AVID College Readiness System is a systemically aligned approach designed to support students and educators as they increase school/district-wide learning and performance in preparing students to be college ready.

+AVID helps participating elementary, middle and high schools prepare students for four-year college eligibility and helps make college preparatory curricula accessible to all students.
 AVID targets students receiving average grades who have the potential to succeed in a rigorous academic program.
 Middle and high school AVID students are required to enroll in at least one Pre-AP, AP and/or Dual Credit course and receive support through an AVID elective class.
-AVID is a part of the academic program in YISD at 2 middle schools and 2 high schools.
-For further information, contact the YISD Department of High School Academics at (915) 434-0540.
+AVID is a part of the academic program at 3 YISD elementary, 3 middle and 2 high schools.
+For further information, contact the YISD Department of Secondary Education at (915) 434-0562 or (915) 434-0565.